Motion of no confidence: History

 To deal with that situation, the French placed a greater degree of executive power in the office of the French president, along with a two-round plurality voting system, which makes it easier to form a stable majority government.
-Furthermore, since 2014, the French president can be impeached only if three conditions are fulfilled : one of the Houses of the French parliament must adopt a sitting in High Court proposal with a two-third majority, then the other house has to follow suit in a 15-days period, then two third of the members of the High Court have to vote in favor of the president's impeachment during a one-month period where the Court must decide.
-The president still pursue the exercise of his functions during the process.
+Furthermore, since 2014, the French president can be impeached only if three conditions are fulfilled: one of the Houses of the French parliament must adopt a sitting in High Court proposal with a two-third majority, then the other house has to follow suit in a 15-day period, then two third of the members of the High Court have to vote in favor of the president's impeachment during a one-month period where the Court must decide.
+The president can still pursue the exercise of his functions during the process.

-In 2008, Canadian Prime Minister Stephen Harper, of the re-elected minority government of Canada, successfully requested Canadian Governor-general Michaëlle Jean to prorogue Parliament.
-That allowed Harper to delay a potential vote on the no-confidence motion presented by the opposition.
+In 2008, Canadian Prime Minister Stephen Harper, leading a minority government, requested Governor General Michaëlle Jean to prorogue Parliament.
+The prorogation delayed a potential no-confidence motion presented by the opposition.
 (See 2008–2009 Canadian parliamentary dispute.)
 Three years later, in 2011, Harper's minority government was defeated by a motion of no confidence, which declared the government to be in contempt of Parliament and led to an election that year.

 In 2013, during the Euromaidan pro-European riots, the opposition in Ukraine called for a motion of no confidence against the Cabinet of Ministers, led by the pro-Russian and eurosceptic Prime Minister Mykola Azarov.
 At least 226 votes were needed to gain a majority in Ukraine's Verkhovna Rada.
 However, it fell 40 votes short, and Azarov's government prevailed.

 On 1 June 2018, in Spain, the government of Mariano Rajoy was ousted after a motion of no confidence passed 180–169 after the sentence of the Gürtel corruption scandal, which involved the ruling party.
 Pedro Sánchez was sworn in as the new Spanish prime minister.
 That was the first time in the history of Spain that a vote of no confidence resulted in a change of government.

 On 25 September 2018, Swedish Prime Minister Stefan Löfven was ousted after he lost a vote of no confidence in the Riksdag after an election was held on 9 September.
 The center-left bloc led by Löfven's Social Democratic Party won only 144 seats in parliament, 31 seats short of an absolute majority, and just one seat more than the opposition Alliance for Sweden bloc.
 The Sweden Democrats, having just won 62 seats, also voted with the main opposition bloc's motion of no confidence.